 What is the average group size?

 Our groups are normally between 8 – 14 riders (some riders will have passengers).
-Most riders are from the Ireland, but we do also have overseas riders who may take part.
+Most riders are from Ireland, but we do also have overseas riders who may take part.
 From time to time we may split into smaller groups depending on itinerary.

 What documents do I need?